HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 85: July 14, 2020

+**Today's Progress**: Worked on managing login authentication for the React Portfolio Website.
+Also worked on improving the private Flask website portfolio app - perfecting the CSS on the contact page, including a form.

+**Thoughts:** Finally the authentication flow on React is making sense.
+It is similar to authentication on a mobile app, checking to determine whether the user is logged in.
+React has an interesting process with having to hand down or render props(functions) to the child components from the root component of the app.

+**Link(s) to work:** [React Portfolio](https://github.com/HajaSChilds/react-portfolio.git), [Flask Portfolio Website](https://github.com/HajaSChilds/thisdevlovestech)

+# Day 84: July 13, 2020

+**Today's Progress**: Worked mainly on improving the private Flask website portfolio app

+**Thoughts:** The styles on the contact page are not box model with linear relationships, so many of the elements have to use absolute positioning.
+It is great to get the items where you want them to be on the page, however, I have realize it doesn't always look so great when the page moves to different sizes.
+So whatever solution I come up with to put the elements in place, I have to factor in responsive web design so there is no crazy overlap or poor spacing as the page is resized.
+Using lots of vh and vw and % calculations instead of hard coding in px values has led to the best outcomes.

+**Link(s) to work:** [Flask Portfolio Website](https://github.com/HajaSChilds/thisdevlovestech)

+# Day 83: July 12, 2020

+**Today's Progress**: Worked on transferring information via JSON format through a Flask API.

+**Thoughts:** Learned about manipulating JSON data in Javascript and Python.
+In Python, used the Jsonify function and in Javascript used the Stringify function.
+Realized that I can always improve my understanding of what is happening as data is consumed from the JSON format in each language - going from JSON to objects and back.

+**Link(s) to work:** [Flask_Json Test Playground](https://github.com/HajaSChilds/flask_json)

+# Day 82: July 11, 2020

+**Today's Progress**: Worked on improving the private Flask website portfolio app and started some JSON API exercises using Postman.

+**Thoughts:** Continued with building the common menu, improved the namespace, fixed some of the CSS bugs in the styling.

+**Link(s) to work:** [Flask Portfolio Website](https://github.com/HajaSChilds/thisdevlovestech), [Flask_Json Test Playground](https://github.com/HajaSChilds/flask_json)

 # Day 81: July 10, 2020

 **Today's Progress**: Worked on improving the private Flask website portfolio app